 Camino Primitivo, or Original Way

 The Camino Primitivo is the oldest and first Camino route.
 This is a mountainous and more challenging Camino route, starting in the city of Oviedo and crossing the mountains of Asturias into Galicia.
 You will get rewarded with peaceful and magnificent views.
-Highlights also include the city of Lugo with its spectacular UNESCO Roman wall.
+Highlights also include the city of Lugo to Santiago with its spectacular UNESCO Roman wall.

 The Camino Ingles